mpolitano/bounded-exhaustive-api-testgen/BEAPI_OPT.md

   - `Schedule`: builders.Schedule (`Schedule`)

 Note: In parentheses are the short names used in **Table 2** of **Section 4.2** of the paper to identify each case study.
-The results for some case studies are not reported in the table for space reasons; these can be found online PONER LINK CACHO.
+The results for some case studies are not reported in the table for space reasons; these can be found online [Replication Package](https://sites.google.com/view/bounded-exhaustive-api/home).

 ## Running all experiments from a single benchmark (slow)

-To reproduce all the experiments for a specific benchmark using all four `BEAPI` configurations, for all scopes within XXX and YYY COMPLETAR CACHO! pick and run one of following commands:
+To reproduce all the experiments for a specific benchmark using all four `BEAPI` configurations, for all scopes within 3 and *maxScope* pick and run one of following commands:

 ```
-./run-testgen-beapi-optimizations-0_korat.sh
+./run-testgen-beapi-optimizations-0_korat.sh <maxScope>
-./run-testgen-beapi-optimizations-1_kiasan.sh
+./run-testgen-beapi-optimizations-1_kiasan.sh <maxScope>
-./run-testgen-beapi-optimizations-2_roops.sh
+./run-testgen-beapi-optimizations-2_roops.sh <maxScope>
-./run-testgen-beapi-optimizations-3_fajita.sh
+./run-testgen-beapi-optimizations-3_fajita.sh <maxScope>
-./run-testgen-beapi-optimizations-4_real_world.sh
+./run-testgen-beapi-optimizations-4_real_world.sh <maxScope>
 ```

-Note: Running one of the above scripts might take a day or longer (more?
-CACHO?) depending on your hardware.
+Note: Running one of the above scripts might take a few day depending on your hardware.

 ## Running all the experiments (very slow)

 To reproduce all the experiments for this research question run:
 ```
-./run-testgen-beapi-optimizations-all.sh
+./run-testgen-beapi-optimizations-all.sh <maxScope>
 ```

-Note: Running this script might take a few days or longer (more?
-CACHO?) depending on your hardware.
+Note: Running this script might take a few days depending on your hardware.

 # Running automated builders identification (Last paragraph of Section 4.2)